 What types of content should I send to my nonprofit email list?

 Your email newsletter should contain relevant content that either informs or inspires.
 Subscribers will likely want to learn about recent company updates, any major events, or volunteer and donation opportunities.

 Improve the Way Your Organization Handles Donations

 Growing an email list typically means an increase in members and donations.
 Our nonprofit accounting software solutions can improve the way you manage donors and your entire accounting process.
-To learn more, call us at 888-249-6008 or fill out our online contact form!
+To learn more, call us at (843) 971-9061 or fill out the form below!